Betrezen/JazzClient/README.rst

 2. Nexus client
 3. Collaborator code review client

-That is goof set of python libs for integration and utilization under CI (continuous integration)
+That is good set of python libs for integration and utilization under CI (continuous integration)